soundpress/RulesOfNYC/docs/c06/index.rst

 m.
 Whenever a responsible party is engaged in sandblasting operations that require a perimeter or other barrier during sandblasting, said barrier shall be lined with noise barrier material as set forth in subdivision e of 15 RCNY § 28-107.

 n.
-Responsible parties conducting construction and roadway work that will commence and be completed within a continuous period of no longer than 24 hours, that occurs between the hours of 7:00 a.m. and 6:00 p.m. on weekdays, need not post or file with DEP a Construction Noise Mitigation Plan.
+Responsible parties conducting construction and roadway work that will commence and be completed within a continuous period of no longer than 24 hours or for emergency work that will last no longer than three consecutive days, need not file with DEP a Construction Noise Mitigation Plan.
 However, the responsible party for such construction work shall not create unreasonable noise.
 In addition, if the work occurs near or adjacent to a sensitive receptor as defined in 15 RCNY § 28-101(i), then the responsible party shall make modifications including scheduling changes or employing additional noise mitigation methods listed in 15 RCNY §§ 28-102, 28-107, and 28-108.
 This subdivision shall not apply to construction work that occurs after hours.

 o.
 Technical terms in these rules are defined in the Noise Code or in 15 RCNY § 28-109.